mohanapriya1994/ContentConceptsData/services/facebook_ads.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "facebook_ads"
 parentType: "content_development"
 ---

+Types of Ad copies edited - Research Paper, Thesis, Proposal